 Finding the right care is important; it will change the way you live now and the quality of your life in the future.

-You will also need to consider the cost of a care home.
+You will also need to consider the cost of paying for care.

 The National Careline provides support and information to the elderly, their carers and families on a range of issues.
 Helpline 0800 0699 784.

 If you think that you need more personal care, or nursing care, and do not feel that staying at home is right for you, moving into a care home can be a good option.
 It can offer the opportunity to make new friends and provide a safe, comfortable place to live.

 Some residential care homes offer nursing care and some do not, so it is important to understand what kind of care you need.
 Talk to your doctor or hospital consultant for professional advice if you think you need nursing care.
 You will also need to know what type of care you will need (for example: for old age, physical disability, dementia, learning disability) so that you can focus on homes that are registered for these care needs.

 As well as providing residential care, some homes offer

 Choosing a care home in the same area as you currently live in would mean that you would still be able to see your friends and keep your doctor.
 If your family live in another area, you might want to move to a home nearer to them.

 The size of the home and facilities offered

 Care homes vary greatly in their size, some have as many as 100 people with many facilities while others are more like a small family home with just have one or two residents.
 There are also some homes that are willing to accommodate couples in their double rooms.

 You may have a pet that you would like to take with you.
 You need to check whether this would be possible.
 If not, ask if the home will allow others to bring pets in to visit you.
 If you cannot keep your pet with you, you might ask a family member, neighbour or friend to help.